Parallel Accelerated Custom Correlation Coefficient Calculations for Genomics Applications: Mapping to manycore processors

 \subsection{The 2-way metric}

-Let us define $B=V^T \circ_2 V$ to satisfy $(B_{i,j})_{a,b} = f_{i,j}(a,b)$.
+Let us define $B=V^T \circ_2 V$ to satisfy $(B_{i,j})_{a,b} = f_{i,j}(a,b)$, so that each entry of $B$ is a $2\times 2$ tally table.
 It can be observed that the basic structure of the computation of the $f_{i,j}(a,b)$ values---namely, the summing of values derived from corresponding entries of each pair of vectors---is identical to the structure of the general matrix-matrix product computation (GEMM), with the pairwise multiplication of scalar vector elements in the GEMM replaced with a tally into a 2$\times$2 table.
 To solve this efficiently on manycore compute nodes, we follow the approach of~\cite{companionczek}, adapting the GEMM kernel from an optimized dense linear algebra library, in this case MAGMA\cite{magma} targeting GPUs, to accelerate this operation.

-In~\cite{companionczek} we implemented the Proportional Similarity metric by replacing the scalar multiplication operation of the GEMM with the minimum operation on two scalar values.
+In~\cite{companionczek} we implemented the Proportional Similarity metric by replacing the scalar multiplication operation of the GEMM with the operation of taking the minimum of two scalar values.
 Here however we have a tally operation which requires special considerations to implement efficiently.
 For CCC, since every entry of $v_i$ is composed of only two bits, significant savings in computation time as well as storage is possible by packing the bits of many vector entries into a single compute word.
 We use the MAGMA double complex ZGEMM operation, for which each MAGMA vector entry is composed of two 64-bit words, so that a single ZGEMM vector entry can hold 64 $v_i$ entries.
 For fixed $i$ and $j$, four $f_{i,j}(a,b)$ (integer) values must then be accumulated.
 To fit this into a result value of two 64-bit doubles for the ZGEMM, we assign 25 bits of the mantissa of each of the two floating point numbers to store each result.
 This allows $n_f$ to be as large as $2^{23}-1 = 8,388,607$, without loss of precision from overflow of the mantissa or mixing of the two integer components stored in each word.
 This limit is far above the typical requirements for the targeted calculations.
 The resulting modified ZGEMM operation we refer to here as mGEMM2.